 Falling Behind: Average Earnings

 In 2011, California asked 8,400 regional center clients if they worked, and, if they did, how much they earned.
-People working in regular jobs made on average $9.89/hour, while people working in small groups made about $6.24/hour.
+People working in competitive integrated employment made on average $9.89/hour, while people working in small groups made about $6.24/hour.
 This means that people in regular jobs made, on average, $3.65/hour more than people in groups.
 This is 58% more per hour.

 Even regional center consumers who are making money appear to be under-employed, as their average earnings are very low.
-The great recession had its biggest impact on working age regional center clients, not in how many had jobs, but in how much they made.
+The great recession (December 2007 to June 2009) had its biggest impact on working age regional center clients, not in how many had jobs, but in how much they made.
 While many kept jobs, on average they either worked fewer hours or were paid less.
 The bar chart shows that wages went up at first, and then went back down during the recession.
 Wages have increased again in the last year likely due to increases in the state’s minimum wage.
 Since these figures are NOT adjusted for inflation, on average their earning power has decreased over time.

 Table 3: Average Monthly Earnings Self-Reported by Employed Regional Center Clients (2008 – 2015)